Swiss Textile Machinery members set standards in demanding fabric sectors

 Nonwovens: unrivalled and sustainable

-Sustainable manufacturing is also a key goal for Autefa Solutions, with a focus on manufacturing systems which preserve both energy and raw materials.
+Sustainable manufacturing is also a key goal for Autefa Solutions, with a focus on manufacturing systems that preserve both energy and raw materials.
 Spunlace processes can require relatively high energy usage, but Autefa’s unique combination of hydroentanglement machine and drum dryer can reduce energy consumption by up to 30%.
 Customers can also modernize existing production lines with the newest hydroentanglement technology.
-Product quality in needlepunching lines can be monitored and improved by a sophisticated control system.
-This results in an excellent uniformity in the fabric by managing weight distribution through accurate settings at the crosslapper and the card feed.
+Product quality in needle punching lines can be monitored and improved by a sophisticated control system.
+This results in excellent uniformity in the fabric by managing weight distribution through accurate settings at the cross lapper and the card feed.

 Flawless trends in fabric making

 Technical textiles are an innovative and fast-moving field – which is ideal for Crealet and its specialized electronic warp thread feed solutions.
 These highly reliable systems are applicable to various types of weaving machines, with customized solutions also offered.
 The company’s extensive know-how spans mechanical engineering, drive technology, electronics, software development and textile technology.
 That is the basis for ensuring yarn tension is exactly right.
 Yarn tension is a major factor in warp feeding, and Crealet has devised effective solutions which

 quickly and precisely synchronize the tension of different warp beams, and which connect to an integrated network.
 The goal is to allow customers to realize creative ideas with impeccable fabrics.